 I have to admit that of these different ways to become more productive with email, this was the most difficult for me to practice.
 That’s because just like a weight loss diet program, this method means that you don’t consume any email after 6:00 PM.
 With email so easily accessible on your phone, tablet or laptop, it can sometimes require a lot of willpower to resist taking a peek.

 Going on an email fast gives you permission to have a life outside the office and maintain a healthy work-life balance.
 Don’t worry, your emails will still be there the next day.
 Habits are not formed overnight – you have to be patient.
 Start off by choosing one of the ones I mentioned here and practice this until it becomes second nature to you.

 Despite all the different ways to connect with your company’s target audience, there’ll always be a place for email.
 By itself, it’s neither good or bad.
 It’s how you use it that makes all the difference.
 Practicing these different habits can help you not only make the most of your email marketing campaigns but accomplish other tasks as well.

 Which of the ways I mentioned here will you start working on today?
 Share it in the comments below.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.